bcgov/wordpress-digimod/readme.md

 Export production site using WP Migrate plugin (exclude WordPress core files).
 And import the site into localwp.

+Clone this repo and bc gov theme fork (https://github.com/alex-struk/bcgov-wordpress-block-theme) to a location of your choice.

 ## Add symlinks (Windows)

 Remove digimod plugins and bc gov theme downloaded using migration tool: